wp-plugins/bns-smf-feeds/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 1.8 =
+* confirmed compatible with WordPress 3.5
+* minor documentation updates
+* code formatting and clean-up
+* remove load_textdomain as redundant (see plugin header)
+* remove unused Author option
+* added shortcode `bns_smf_feeds`
+* update 'readme' with information about the shortcode

 = 1.7.2 =
 * confirmed compatible with WordPress 3.4